 Figure - Over the period of six months the filter plugged, went into by-pass and the oil cleanliness code increased from 19/16/13 to 24/23/22.

 Further investigation by the reliability team revealed that the indicator light had failed, and that the filter had, in fact, been operating in by-pass for many months.
-The filters were changed, the filter indicator was repaired and a number of months later (and several additional filter changes) the cleanliness codes were approaching their original level.
+The filters were changed, the filter indicator was repaired and several months later (and several additional filter changes) the cleanliness codes were approaching their original level.
 The PMs for this unit were revised to include an electronic check of the filter indicators, as well as scheduled filter changes and a yearly clean-out and inspection of the reservoir.